crrauldam/NiceStart/README.md

 After completing the login/signup process the user will be sent to the main page, who has an ActionBar and the profile of the user, composed by a profile picture, the username and the bio/description the user has.
-Also it is important to remark a slight difference between the portrait and the landscape layout, which is the layout components used for them in order to keep the elements properly displayed:

-#### Portrait hierarchy
-- main
-  - background image
-  - logotype
-  - guidelines (vertical and horizontal)
-  - userLayout (vertical)
-    - pfp
-    - username
-    - user info

-#### Portrait hierarchy
-- main
-  - background image
-  - logotype
-  - guidelines (vertical and horizontal)
-  - userLayout (vertical)
-    - pfp
-    - linear layout (horizontal)
-        - username
-        - user info

 <br>